-The area exhibits a characteristic white and greenish surface, which spreads over hundreds of kilometers.
+This area exhibits a characteristic white and greenish surface, which spreads over hundreds of kilometres.
 The pan developed through tectonic plate activity over 10 million years.
 About 16,000 years ago, when ice sheets were melting across the Northern Hemisphere land masses, a wet climate phase in southern Africa filled Etosha Lake.
-Today the Etosha Pan is mostly dry clay mud split into hexagonal shapes as it dries and cracks and seldom seen with even a thin sheet of water covering it.
-It is assumed that today's Kunene River fed the lake at that time but over time plate movements caused a change in river direction causing the lake to run dry and leave a salt pan.
-Now the Ekuma River is the sole source of water.
-Typically, little river water or sediment reaches the dry lake because water seeps into the riverbed along its 250-kilometre (55-mile) course, reducing discharge along the way.
+Today the Etosha Pan is mostly dry clay mud split into hexagonal shapes as it dries and cracks.
+The Etosha Pan is seldom seen with even a thin sheet of water covering it.
+It is assumed that today's Kunene River fed the lake millennia ago but over time tectonic plate movements caused a change in river direction - causing the lake to run dry and leave a salt pan.
+Now the Ekuma River is the sole source of water for this region.
+Typically, little river water or sediment reaches the dry lake because water seeps into the riverbed along its 250-kilometre (55-mile) course.

-The surrounding area is dense mopane woodland which is occupied by herds of elephants on the south side of the lake.
-Mopane trees are common throughout south-central Africa, and host the mopane worm, which is the larval form of the moth and an important source of protein for rural communities.
-The area was first explored by the Europeans Charles John Andersson and Francis Galton in 1851.
-The American commercial traveler McKeirnan visited the area in 1876.
+The area surrounding the Etosha Pan consists of dense mopane woodland which is occupied by herds of elephants on the south side of the lake.
+Mopane trees are common throughout south-central Africa, and host the Mopane Worm, which is the larval form of the Mopane Moth, an important source of protein for rural communities.
+The area was first explored by European explorers Charles John Andersson and Francis Galton in 1851.
+The American commercial traveller McKeirnan visited the area in 1876.